sbsoftware/node-basic-logger/README.md

 Config options
 --------------

+* `showTimestamp` - Show the timestamp with every message.
-* `showMillis` - Show the milliseconds in the timestamp
+* `showMillis` - Show milliseconds in the timestamp.
 * `stringifyJSON` - Apply JSON.stringify to the given message.
 Good to log objects or arrays.
+* `prefix` - String that is prepended to every message logged with this instance.

 Test
 ----